For some of our programmes you will need to fulfil our fitness to train requirements in order to be offered a place.

 Goldsmiths is committed to the fair treatment of its students, potential students or users of its services, regardless of race, gender, religion, sexual orientation, responsibilities for defendants, age, physical/mental disability or offending background.

-Where a Disclosure is to form part of the recruitment process, we encourage all applicants called for interview to declare their criminal record(s) early in the application process.
+Where a disclosure is to form part of the recruitment process, we encourage all applicants called for interview to declare their criminal offence(s) early in the application process.
 Once declared we will ask that applicants complete a Criminal Declaration By Applicants form and return either a character reference and/or a probation report.